assiist-team/memories/docs/architectural_fixes/memory-processing-and-notification-architecture.md

   - Workers claim and update work directly via `memory_processing_status`.
   - If we ever need a full job system, we can introduce a separate, generic `jobs` module—but today we don’t.
 - **`state` encodes the high-level lifecycle only**:
-  - `queued`: used for worker discovery, capacity planning, and “about to process” UI.
+  - `scheduled`: used for worker discovery, capacity planning, and “about to process” UI.
   - `processing`: covers any internal structure (sequential or parallel LLM calls).
   - `complete` / `failed`: terminal outcomes for the whole pipeline.
 - **Fine-grained stages live in `metadata`**: